EdgeFirstAI/documentation/docs/index.md

 ### Sign Up

-1. If you haven't already created an EdgeFirst Studio Account, start by [creating an account](https://dveml.com/#/login?initialMode=new-user).
+1. If you haven't already created an EdgeFirst Studio Account, start by [creating an account][signup].

 2. When creating your account, enter the required fields denoted by the asterisk (*) and then create your account once completed.